openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-environment-setup.rst

       $ ./bitbake/bin/bitbake-setup init

-   This command will ask you to choose which configurations to use available as part of the default BitBake :term:`generic configurations <generic Configuration>`.
+   This command will ask you to choose which configurations to use available as part of the default BitBake :term:`Configuration Templates <Configuration Template>`.

    .. note::